-Two types of exercising bikes are available on the market; the upright stationery and recumbent exercise bikes.
+Two types of exercising bikes are available on the market; the upright stationary and recumbent exercise bikes.
 In this post, we are going to focus on the benefits older people can rip from using the recumbent exercise bikes.
 The bike is built to ensure that older people can remain part of the exercise lot and help lose weight alongside staying fit.
 The bike can be used at home or at the gym.
 Either way, the benefits still apply.

 The recumbent bike is very common in health clubs, physiotherapy centers, and treatment centers.
 They are used to help previously injured individuals get back in shape due to their ease to use and comfort.
 However, it is also a very important machine when it comes to older people’s nature of the exercise.
 The benefits older people can get from using recumbent bikes include: